 There are many different dimension options for buying a new mountain bike stem.
 There are full-sized, cut-down, and even specific models for certain types of mountain bikes like Surly, Pivot, and Santa Cruz.

 Full-sized models are what you’re used to seeing on your bike and can be found in most bike shops.
 They come with dimension sizes such as 100, 110, or 120.
 If your current bicycle stem is one of those dimensions, then all you need to do is find one that’s the same dimension.
-But if it isn’t, it doesn’t matter because all bike stems are adjustable.
+But if it isn’t, it doesn’t matter because many stems are fixed, not adjustable, so you should choose size on purpose.

 To find out what dimension you need, just measure your current stem.
 For example – if it’s 110mm, you want a 110mm or larger one for best fitment.
-The same goes for 60/70/80 dimension stems – they can be interchanged without affecting the performance of your bike because the length is adjustable (i.e., adjustable bike stem).
+Changing from 60mm to 40mm or from 70mm to 90mm can change handling and body position, so do not treat length as a small detail.

 Cut down, and specific dimension stems are for when you want to make changes like a shortened cockpit or build a unique custom mountain bike.
 Make sure the handles of your stem aren’t too far in front of the bars; otherwise, it will be hard to hold onto!